How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Common Questions About Getting Medical Certificates

-Can I get a medical certificate without seeing a doctor?
+Can I get a medical certificate without seeing a doctor in person?

 What if I'm refused a medical certificate?